tesla shop

 Unions still not welcome, but called for – again

-[ update Feb 15, 2023 ] Tesla workers in New York are launching a new unionization campaign, Axios’ Ivana Saric writes in a recent newsletter.
+Earlier that year Tesla workers in New York launched a new unionization campaign, Axios’ Ivana Saric wrote in their newsletter.
 So far Tesla managed to keep the unions out of its facilities in the US.
-Elon Musk himself opposed unions already back in 2017 and allegations were made about intimidating workers who wanted to join a union.
+Elon Musk himself opposed unions back in 2017 and allegations were made about intimidating workers who wanted to join a union.

 Your next read: Why it is not sustainable for everyone to have their own Tesla or Rivian (or any other) EV